All right, news roundup and information overload hour, 800-941-SHAWN, if you want to be a part of the program.

 Now they've got the court.

-They say we're going after everybody's gun, because they went after the guns once, and the liberals on the court said the Constitution does not state that that people have the right to keep bare arms of self-defense, it's a malicious right.
+They say, we're going after everybody's guns because they went after the guns once and the liberals on the court said the Constitution does not state that people have the right to keep and bear arms for self-defense.

 And once they start trying to take guns away from people, I think it could be the very end.

-But in even if it isn't, uh you know, the scenario is is bad, and it it's been bothering me for months.
+But even if it isn't, you know, the scenario is bad, and it's been bothering me for months.

 What do you think?

-Uh most of the things you said I have said often.
+Most of the things you said, I have said often.

 But I'll add one other thing to that.